Attract Black Swallowtail Butterflies to Your Yard

-Fill your herb garden and share the bounty with eastern black swallowtail butterflies.
-Learn what the caterpillar, eggs and butterflies look like.
+Fill your herb garden with black swallowtail butterflies.
+Learn what the caterpillar, eggs and adult butterflies look like.

-- Host Plants: Carrot, parsley, Queen Anne’s lace and dill.
+- Host Plants: Celery, dill, parsley, sweet fennel and caraway

 Here’s how to plant a caterpillar cafe in your butterfly garden.

-Eastern black swallowtail butterflies are found throughout much of the U.S., including the entire southeast.
-They closely resemble another common southeastern species, the spicebush swallowtail.
-Although they fly all summer long, in the deep south the herbs they use as host plants may struggle to grow in the sultry summer heat.
+Black swallowtails are found throughout much of the U.S., including east of the Rocky Mountains and parts of the Southwest.
+They closely resemble a common Southeastern species, the spicebush swallowtail.
+Although they fly all summer long, in the deep south the herbs they use as host plants may struggle to grow in the summer heat.
 Try keeping the herbs in partial shade and watering frequently to keep them alive and encourage black swallowtails to visit.